 Perform any other duties from time to time as may be in the best interests of the Corporation.

-Rules of Operations – The Board of Directors is empowered to create, edits, approve and rescind the Corporation’s Rules of Operations by Ordinary Resolution of the Board.
+Rules of Operations – The Board of Directors is empowered to create, edit, approve and rescind the Corporation’s Rules of Operations by Ordinary Resolution of the Board.

 ARTICLE V OFFICERS